stevencombs/retrocombs.github.io/_posts/2014-12-31-mac-users-guide-to-chromebook.md

 * tap to select
 * two-finger tap right-click
 * two-finger scroll
-* {UPDATE} two-finger right and left to browse back and forward
+* two-finger right and left to browse back and forward
-* {UPDATE} three-finger up to activate Overview mode, similar to Mac's Expose feature, and three down to deactivate
+* three-finger up to activate Overview mode, similar to Mac's Expose feature, and three down to deactivate
-* {UPDATE} three-finger tap on tab to close
+* three-finger tap on tab to close
-* {UPDATE} three finger left and right to change tab focus in chrome browser
+* three finger left and right to change tab focus in chrome browser
-* {UPDATE} tap-dragging available as an option in accessibilities settings
+* tap-dragging available as an option in accessibilities settings

 Currently, there is no pinch to zoom option; however, the experimental features page (enter chrome:flags in the URL box) does list pinch-to-zoom options so there is hope that these features are on the way.